 One important class of normative problems is justice between generations.
 A number of pressing social problems like public debt, social security, population growths, and climate change have as an integral part the characteristic that present decisions will have an impact on generations not yet born.
 This creates deep conceptual problems for any theory of justice (is there an optimal population size? does our knowledge about the consequences of our behavior on future generations create a moral obligation to take them into consideration?, ...) that is largely ignored by mainstream economic reasoning.
 A good example is the discussion about the Stern report on climate change that focuses almost exclusively on the "right" discount rate between present and future generations.
 But is it legitimate to discount the value of life of human beings only because they live in the future?
 We will focus on questions like these in this part of the course.
 Given that the course so far has shown that you can pick your own normative criterion from a large menu of more or less well-justified concepts of justice, the rest of the course will be devoted to the question of whether we can hope for a one-size-fits all theory of justice that allows us to determine unequivocally what to do under which circumstances or whether we have to accept that (a) different people can legitimately differ in their normative ideals and (b) justice must necessarily remain a piecemeal-science without any hope for a unified theory.

-Course structure and indications of the learning and teaching design The course will take place on a weekly basis.
+Course structure and indications of the learning and teaching design

+The course will take place on a weekly basis.
 During the first half of the semester we will discuss key concepts and theories, whereas the second half of the semester is devoted to the discussion of more specific topics in the form of term papers and presentations.
 The idea is to have a relatively open format that allows for open discussions and creativity.

-Contextual Studies are considered part of Contact Learning; thus, taking part properly implies regular attendance, be it online or icon the classroom.
-In order to fully comply with the distance and hygiene rules applicable at the university, the course can be taught online or in smaller groups.
+Contextual Studies are considered part of Contact Learning; thus, taking part properly implies regular attendance.
 It is the students' own responsibility to ensure that there is no timetable clash between the courses they have chosen.
 A detailed course outline and all relevant documents will be made available on Studynet.
 Only the current timetable as published on Stundenplan online does apply.

-Course literature The mandatory reading list will be published on Canvas by January 15, 2022.
-Additional course information In the case of the President's Board having to implement new directives due to the SARS-CoV-2 pandemic in SpS2022, the course information listed above will be changed as follows: - The course is conducted online via Zoom (or any other official platform); - The lecturer informs via StudyNet on any changes in the implementation modalitis of the course.
-The examination information listed below would be changed as follows: • The presentations are conducted online and are being recorded.
+Course literature

+The mandatory reading list will be published on studynet by January 15, 2023.

+Additional course information

 Martin Kolmar is Professor of Economics at the University of St. Gallen and Director of the Institute for Business Ethics.
 He is interested in normative economics and the relationship between decision making, perception, and well-being.

+Examination information

-Examination information Examination sub part/s 1.
-Examination sub part (1/2) Examination time and form Decentral - examination paper written at home (individual) (50%) Examination time: term time Remark -- Examination-aid rule Term papers
+Examination sub part/s

+1. Examination sub part (1/2)

+Examination time and form Decentral - examination paper written at home (individual) (50%) Examination time: term time

+Remark

+- -

+Examination-aid rule

+Free aids provision

+Basically, students are free to choose aids.
+Any restrictions are defined by the faculty members in charge of the examination under supplementary aids.

+Supplementary aids

+Nature of examination analog

+Fact sheet version: 1.0 as of 30/11/2022, valid for Spring Semester 2023